juanantonio284/latex_notes/README.md

 * **1_intro.md** — an overview of the vast array of files used by a typical LaTeX system with its many components (talks about file extensions such as .tex, .bbl, .ps, .clo, .cls, .sty)

-* **2_structure_of_latex_doc.md** — This chapter explains how the general principle of separation between layout and structure (to allow the user to concentrate on content rather than having to worry about layout issues) is implemented in latex. **Topics**: The structure of a source file, Sectioning commands, Combining several files
+* **2_structure_of_latex_doc.md** — how the general principle of separation between layout and structure is implemented in LaTeX (This separation helps the user concentrate on content rather than having to worry about layout issues.) **Topics**: The structure of a source file, Sectioning commands, Combining several files

+* **4_layout_of_page.md** — how to specify different page layouts. **Topics**: Geometrical dimensions of the layout, Changing the layout, Dynamic page data: page numbers and marks, Page styles, Visual formatting, Doing layout with class

 ## miscellaneous